jayrodbutray/newToNodeJs_NodeProblem-/README.md

 - [Questions](#questions)

 ## Description <a name="description"></a>
-Coding for coders
+We are going to create a README generator for a potential user's project

 ## Installation <a name="installation"></a>
-Hit me up online
+You will need a computer with NODE JS and will need to run the node file operator

 ## Usage <a name="usage"></a>
-For future generations
+This project will be used for NODE JS readme generation

 ## License <a name="license"></a>

-This application is covered under the [MIT License](https://opensource.org/licenses/MIT).
+This application is covered under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing <a name="contribution"></a>
-Me and Robbert, our mad brain skills
+I will be flying solo with  my massive brain power

 ## Tests <a name="test"></a>
-Over many, many lightyears
+It has already been tested but we can keep running this generators to ensure there are no bugs

 ## Questions <a name="questions"></a>
 For any questions or concerns regarding this project, please contact me at geraldomania@hotmail.com.